toriihq/handbook/communication/slack.md

 ## What not to do

 **Do not share any sensitive information that might be leaked in the future**.

 Our customers data/files should never appear on Slack.
+For ways to transfer sensitive data securely see [Sensitive data](sensitive_data.md).

 ## Channels